 Previously, Horn had several years of experience on the audit staff for KPMG Chicago in the Financial Services division.
 She led engagements for an asset manager overseeing $200 billion in mutual funds and other investments, family offices, a private bank that handled services to the unions and to their members, and a captive finance group.
 As part of the team that took over a failed audit from a competitor firm, Horn gained insight into auditor/client relationships and the critical evaluation necessary in selecting an audit firm.
 She began her career in the internal audit and tax departments of Hunt Oil.

 Horn currently serves as Chairwoman of the board of the Native American Rights Fund and is a trustee for the Smithsonian National Museum of the American Indian (NMAI).
-She has a rich advisory and board background, including a former appointment by the Secretary of the Treasury to serve on the TTAC advise on tribal taxation, naming by GASB Chair David Vaudt to two separate advisory committees, and was featured in a campaign to inspire Native American students to pursue business and financial careers.
+She has a rich advisory and board background, including a former appointment by the Secretary of the Treasury to serve on the TTAC advise on tribal taxation, naming by GASB Chair to two separate advisory committees, and was featured in a campaign to inspire Native American students to pursue business and financial careers.

-Horn is SMU’s “Emerging Leader” for 2017; Native American Finance Officers Association’s “Executive of the Year” in 2014; and in 2012, she was named to Oklahoma Magazine’s “40 under 40” list.
+Horn is SMU’s “Emerging Leader” for 2017; Native American Finance Officers Association’s “Executive of the Year” in 2014; and she was named to NCAIED's and Oklahoma Magazine’s “40 under 40” lists.
 She has been quoted in the Wall Street Journal, interviewed on NPR, guest blogged for the AICPA, and was the cover feature for December 2018’s Native Business Magazine.
 She is also a regularly featured speaker at local, national and international events.
 Horn holds a BBA in Financial Consulting and an MS in Accounting from SMU in Dallas, TX.
 She is a licensed CPA in Illinois and Oklahoma.